USEPA/useeior/format_specs/Model.md

 ```

 The related `M_d` matrix provides direct + indirect emissions and resources per dollar output that are only from the US.
-While the `M_m` matrix provides direct + indirect emissions and resources per dollar of imported goods if a model is built with [ExternalImportFactors](ModelSpecification.md).
+The related `M_m` matrix provides direct + indirect emissions and resources per dollar of imported goods if a model is built with [ExternalImportFactors](ModelSpecification.md).

 #### N
 The matrix `N` is a `indicator x sector` matrix and contains in each column